4 Benefits of Cognitive behavioral therapy

 Persons with mental health conditions often feel pessimistic or hopeless regarding their life and future.
 Hopelessness comes along when a person feels stuck in the state they’re in, particularly after failed attempts to get better.
 Persons in such a state of mind tend to feel like they’re trapped in a dark and deep hole that’s impossible to climb out of.

-A paper from the Social Work in Mental Health reported that hopelessness is an important but under-researched dimension of health among persons with severe mental illness.
-Not just that, but feeling of hopelessness contributes to unhealthy behaviors such as high alcohol consumption.
+A 2020 paper by Fortuna et al., from the journal Social Work in Mental Health reported that hopelessness among individuals with severe mental illness is an essential but understudied aspect of health.
+In addition, the study found that there was a strong correlation between higher feelings of hopelessness and increased alcohol use.
 This creates a vicious cycle where a person feels hopeless, engages in risky behaviors, and feels more hopeless afterward.

 Mental health problems, including addiction, affect one’s perspective and make it impossible to see the light at the end of the tunnel.
-A person can’t think ahead of time when the illness will no longer impact them.
-Many assume recovery isn’t meant to happen.
+A person can’t think ahead of time when the illness no longer impacts them.
+Most people assume recovery isn’t meant to happen.

 During CBT therapy sessions, patients learn to challenge or question their thoughts.
 The act of challenging thoughts or beliefs gives rise to new possibilities or hopes.
-They can imagine their life beyond illness and realize it’s possible to overcome their current state and live a happier life.
-Cognitive behavioral therapy enables people with mental health illnesses to feel more optimistic and believe they deserve to get better.
+They are able to imagine their life beyond illness and realize it’s possible to overcome their current state and live a happier life.
+Cognitive-behavioral therapy enables people with mental health illnesses to feel more optimistic and believe they deserve to get better.

 2. Supports the growth of self-esteem

-Mental health disorders associated with low self-esteem include depression, eating disorders, anxiety disorders, substance use disorders, and others.
+Mental health disorders associated with low self-esteem include depression, eating disorders, anxiety disorders, and substance use disorders.

 The most dangerous thing about low self-esteem is that it contributes to the cycle of negative thoughts and beliefs.
 At the same time, negative or irrational thoughts and beliefs contribute to low self-esteem.

-Negative self-esteem can lead to maladjustment and escapism.
+Negative self-esteem leads to maladjustment and escapism.
 A person who lacks trust in themselves becomes unable to handle daily problems.
 As a result, their ability to achieve their full potential is significantly reduced.

-Health Education Research published a paper confirming that focusing on self-esteem is a core element of mental health promotion.
+In 2004, Health Education Research published a paper by Mann et al., confirming that emphasizing self-esteem is regarded as a fundamental aspect of promoting mental well-being.

-By learning to identify unrealistic thoughts and negative thinking patterns, people can control them.
+By learning to identify unrealistic thoughts and negative thinking patterns, people are able to control them.
 That means their whole belief system changes as well.
-With these changes, people also notice shifts in their perspective of themselves and the world.
+With these changes, people notice shifts in their perspective of themselves and the world.
 As a result, their self-esteem increases.
-Patients no longer think they can’t do or achieve something, which is why their tendency to engage in harmful behavior also decreases.
+Patients no longer think they can’t do or achieve something, which is why their tendency to engage in harmful behavior decreases as well.

-In a paper published by Frontiers, cognitive behavioral therapy proved to be effective in increasing self-esteem.
+In a 2017 randomized controlled trial by Griffioen et al., published by Frontiers in Psychology, cognitive-behavioral therapy proved to be effective in increasing self-esteem.

 3. Helping people unwind

 Stress is a major component of mental health disorders.
-While it’s a natural response to negative stimuli, prolonged or unmanaged stress can cause various problems.
-Not only does it increase the risk of mental health problems, but it also worsens the existing conditions.
-Stress can lead to or aggravate depression, anxiety, burnout, and other illnesses.
+While it’s a natural response to negative stimuli, prolonged or unmanaged stress causes various problems.
+Not only does it increase the risk of mental health problems, but it additionally worsens existing conditions.
+Stress leads to or aggravates depression, anxiety, and burnout.

-Problems with stress stem from the fact it can contribute to negative thinking.
-For a person with irrational thoughts and beliefs, this can be particularly difficult.
-Negative thought pattern further contributes to underlying mental health disorders.
+Problems with stress stem from the fact it contributes to negative thinking.
+For a person with irrational thoughts and beliefs, this is particularly difficult.
+Negative thought patterns further contribute to underlying mental health disorders.

 4. Increases the use of rational thought processes